Rococo (ca. 1715 - 1780)

 Beauty:

-Contrary to common belief, people bathed regularly when they could be sure the water was clean.
 In Versailles and in several other residences, bathing rooms can be found with large tubs.
 The body was also rubbed with perfumed towels and people did endeavour to keep their teeth clean and healthy.
 Unfortunately, toothpaste was for a short time made with sugar as the main ingredient which did not produce the wanted results.
 Linen underwear and bedsheets were changed very frequently and although common 18th century ideas of hygiene were not quite equal to ours today, they were not as rank and heavily perfumed as is the general stereotype.

 A pale complexion with rosy cheeks and dark eyebrows was the ideal.
 There were face paints that included lead and other harmful chemicals but they were not the norm.
 Rouge was a normal feature of make-up, but for instance Georgiana Spencer-Cavendish, Duchess of Devonshire, and her daughter are said to have worn none.
 By making them appear natural and artless, this met good critics.
 For sleeping, the frames, cushions and finery were removed, the hair pinned up and covered with a coif.